 In rare situations, you may be denied access to some or all of your personal information regarding services you have received.

-If you are requesting access to or correction of a record created by another Children’s Aid Society or Indigenous Child Wellbeing agency, please contact that agency directly.
-We are unable to provide services for records not created by DCAS.
+If you are requesting access to or correction of a record created by another children’s aid society or Indigenous child wellbeing agency, please contact that agency directly.
+We are unable to provide services for records not created by Durham CAS.

 You can also reach our Privacy Designate by email, phone or in writing: